Psychical research in Italy between '800 and '900 - 2

 Authenticity of the observed phenomena

 With regard to the phenomena observed, after six sittings Morselli believed that those certainly veridical were 75%, those attributable to fraud 10%, and those more or less doubtful the remaining 15%.
 The repertoire, during the first series of séances, was the one typical of Paladino: levitations of the table, movements of objects, raps of all kinds, touches in various parts of the body by well-formed and solid human limbs, luminescence, levitation of the medium (standing as well as sitting, including her chair), footprints left in plasticine, etc. Most of these phenomena occurred in very weak white light (given by the glow of two candles on the ground in the anteroom, which filtered in the sitting room when the door remained open) or in red light (a darkroom red light bulb hanging from the ceiling above the sitters).
 Sometimes complete darkness was required, while in other cases the phenomena were produced in full light (given by a gas lamp with an Auer's net suspended in the middle of the room).
-However, Morselli was able to observe how the same phenomena for which tiptologically was requested by the control spirit (that John King whom he considered an alter ego of Paladino) a weak light or complete darkness, were then produced in full light when – usually towards the end of the sittings – the mediumistic activity was more intense and the sitters were more involved in the phenomena.
-According to Morselli, all the requests and behaviors of the medium – either in a trance or in a waking or semi-vigilant state – had no connection of cause and effect with the phenomena produced, but were expedients or rituals of which Paladino felt the need, in order to reach a condition of adequate mediumistic efficiency: once this state was achieved, the phenomena occurred even without trance and with light.
+However, Morselli was able to observe how the same phenomena for which a weak light or complete darkness was tiptologically requested by the control spirit (that John King whom he considered a secondary personality of Paladino), were then produced in full light when – usually towards the end of the sittings – the mediumistic activity was more intense and the sitters were more involved in the phenomena.
+According to Morselli, all the requests and behaviors of the medium – either in trance or in a waking or semi-vigilant state – had no connection of cause and effect with the phenomena produced, but were expedients or rituals of which Paladino felt the need, in order to reach a condition of adequate mediumistic efficiency: once this state was achieved, the phenomena occurred even without trance and in the light.

 Materialized apparitions